astronomer/docs/learn/airflow-pinecone.md

 :::tip

-When watching `For All Mankind`, make sure to have a tab with [Wikipedia](https://en.wikipedia.org) open to compare the alternate timeline with ours.
-And don't forget to hydrate and move around every once in a while!
+When watching `For All Mankind`, make sure to have a tab with [Wikipedia](https://en.wikipedia.org) open to compare the alternate timeline with ours and remember, flying spacecraft isn’t like driving a car.
+It doesn’t just go where you point it.

 :::